auhustsinovich/Collections/README.md

-# collections
+# `collections` framework for iOS/macOS

 ## About

-The `collections` framework featuring Last-In-First-Out (LIFO) `Stack` and `StackStatistics` data structures, offering various methods for handling and manipulating data with LIFO behavior.
+The `collections` framework provides `Stack` and `StackStatistics` data structures.
+These structures offer methods for handling and manipulating data with Last-In-First-Out (LIFO) behavior, see [Stack (Wiki page)](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).

+### `Stack` has three main operations:

+- `push`, which adds an element to the collection.
+- `pop`, which removes and returns the most recently added element.
+- `top`, which returns the most recently added element without removing it.
+- `minimum`, which allows effective finding the minimum in the collection of elements.

+### `StackStatistics` has four main operations:

+- `push`, which adds an element to the collection.
+- `pop`, which removes and returns the most recently added element.
+- `top`, which returns the most recently added element without removing it.
+- `minimum`, which allows effective finding the minimum in the collection of elements.

 ## Software requirements

-To run the code you need Swift version `5.10` or later, Xcode version `15.3` or later.
+The code has been tested with Swift version `5.10` and Xcode version `15.3`.
+However, you may try running it on different versions as well.

 ## Versioning